BichenWuUCB/SqueezeSeg/README.md

     We name the root directory as `$SQSG_ROOT`.

 - Setup virtual environment.
     1. By default we use Python2.7.
-Go to `$SQSG_ROOT`, create the virtual environment
+Create the virtual environment
         ```Shell
         virtualenv env
         ```